 - 3-Line Synopsis (may be used for Festival Program and website)

 - FEATURE-LENGTH FILMS: 200 Word Synopsis (may be used for Festival Program and website)

 - COLLEGE STUDENTS: Include proof of student status at the time of production.
 (Copy of student ID or transcript.)

 - YOUNG FILMMAKERS: Include a copy of your state or student ID verifying your age at the time of completion of the film.
 You may submit a letter from a teacher if you do not have photo ID.

 - Accepted entries must submit at least one digital, horizontal 300dpi still photo from the film and at least one web-ready still at 72dpi and 560x315 pixels.
 The festival reserves the right to use images from the films selected for marketing purposes (web, print media, and television).

-The individual or corporation submitting the film warrants that he/she is authorized to commit the film to multiple screenings during the 2022 Over-the-Rhine International Film Festival - July 7-10, 2022.
-MUST also send a Blu-Ray backup for exhibition in case something goes wrong with a digital file.
+The individual and/or corporation submitting the film guarantees that they are authorized to commit the film to multiple screenings during the 2023 Over-the-Rhine International Film Festival - July 6-9, 2023.

 Every possible care will be taken with entries while in our possession, however, we cannot accept responsibility for loss, damage or additional charges incurred en route, or due to normal wear and tear, or due to equipment failure.
 Do NOT send original prints or master copies.
 Additionally, OTR International Film Festival is held harmless from any and all claims, liabilities, losses, damages, and expenses which may be incurred by reason of any claim involving copyright, trademark, credits, publicity or screening of any film.